-The six Atlanta closed schools are in low-to-mixed income areas of: English Avenue, Grove Park, Capital View, Oakland City, and Roseland.
-One closed school is in a mixed-income area of East Lake, which is near Charles R. Drew Charter School.
+The six Atlanta closed schools are in predominately low-income African American areas: English Avenue, Grove Park, Capital View, Oakland City, and Roseland.
+One closed school is in a mixed-income area of East Lake, which is only a few blocks from Charles R. Drew Charter School.

-Some charters in Georgia have reverted to traditional schools or never opened, like Charles Ellis Montessori Academy in Savannah and Adair Park Charter with APS.
+Some charters in Georgia have reverted to traditional schools or terminated, like Charles Ellis Montessori Academy in Savannah and Adair Park Charter with APS.

 Charter schools, started by Ray Budde from the University of Massachusetts Amherst and Albert Shanker of American Federation of Teachers in 1988, as “schools of choice.”
 Charters operate both like a public school and private business, getting public taxpayer dollars.
 The first one opened in Georgia in 1995 at Addison ES.